KENNYSOFT/u4pak-OverHit/README.md

-    u4pak.py test <archive>                 - test archive integrity u4pak.py unpack <archive>               - extract .pak archive u4pak.py pack <archive> <files>         - create .pak archive u4pak.py mount <archive> <mount-point>  - mount archive as read-only file system
+    u4pak.py test <archive>                 - test archive integrity u4pak.py unpack <archive>               - extract .pak archive u4pak.py pack <archive> <files>         - create .pak archive

-Only unencryped and uncompressed archives of version 1, 2, 3 and 4 are supported.
+Only archives of version 4 is supported.
-Note that only version 2 and 3 are tested and version 4 is read-only.

-The `mount` command depends on the [llfuse](https://code.google.com/p/python-llfuse/) Python package.
-If it's not available the rest is still working.

 This script is compatible with Python 2.7 and 3 (tested with 2.7.5 and 3.3.2).